lancg/Face-Detection-and-Human-Tracking-Robot/README.md

 what‘s more，we also design a voice controlled program and GPS path navigation and path acquisition（based on Matlab Mobile）.
 We try to deployer voice controlled program by the same way as face detection in Android,but it works bad,nearly always display that noise is too loud.We guess there may be a problem with the device microphone
 Unfortunately，two of our team members（3 guys total）are iPhone users，so we can just finish it with PC.
 And all these control modes can complete the control of the trolley through UDP.
+our video can be see in [video](https://jbox.sjtu.edu.cn/l/a1SBSi)